xlsdg/react-tencent-captcha/README.md

 # react-tencent-captcha

-> A TCaptcha component for React
+> A TencentCaptcha component for React

 ## Installation